Yuchen413/CertPhash/README.md

 - After downloading the above link, you will need to unzip and named the folder as `data`, then replace the current folder `train_verify/data` with the downloaded one.

-- Note that for the COCO dataset, you will need to perform an *additional* step as described below.

 - The file hierarchy is specified by `./train_verify/data/put_data_here_follow_this.txt`, such as:

 ```